Altinn/altinn-studio-docs/content/terms/_index.md

 ## Altinn Apps environment

-A Altinn Apps environment is a isoleted setup of a Altinn Studio Apps solution.
+A Altinn Apps environment is a isolated setup of an Altinn Studio Apps solution.
 There will be 3 environments created in 2019 for Tjenester 3.0 project.
-AT: Testing of the platform, TT: Testing of apps created for the platform, Production: The production environment
+AT: Testing of the platform, TT: Testing of apps created for the platform, Production: The production environment.

 ## Altinn Studio Repos